Course overview

 - Tourism and Hospitality Global

-1. Available to study online
+¹ Available to study online.

-2. Includes an embedded specialisation for accreditation by a professional body.
-Cannot be studied as part of a double major
+² Includes an embedded specialisation for accreditation by a professional body.
+Cannot be studied as part of a double major.

-Step 2: complement your major
+Step 2: Complement your major

 Choose one of three options to complement your major.

-Option A: two specialisations
+Option A: Two specialisations

-Option B: one specialisation and four electives
+Option B: One specialisation and four electives

-Complement your major with a specialisation from business or a different study area.
 For example, if you’re majoring in economics, you might choose to complete a specialisation in Actuarial Financial Mathematics.
-You can choose four elective units from any course offered at Curtin, provided you meet the unit prerequisites.
+You can then choose four elective units from any course offered at Curtin, provided you meet the unit prerequisites.

-Option C: eight electives
+Option C: Eight electives

 Choose eight elective units from any course at Curtin, provided you meet the unit prerequisites.